jaspector

 Inspector office hours at Ballard County Health Department, 198 Bluegrass Dr., La Center

-Typical inspection sequence: Typical sequence: plan review, electrical, plumbing, and mechanical inspections before occupancy approval.
+Typical sequence: Typical sequence: plan review, electrical, plumbing, and mechanical inspections before occupancy approval.
 State-certified inspectors enforce Kentucky Building Code and NFIP/floodplain requirements.

-Do I need a building permit in unincorporated Ballard County, KY?
+01 Do I need a building permit in unincorporated Ballard County, KY?

 Statewide adoption of Kentucky Building Code (815 KAR 7:120) and Kentucky Residential Code (815 KAR 7:125) triggers permits for new construction, additions, structural alterations, occupancy changes, and mechanical/electrical/plumbing work.

-How much does a building permit cost in unincorporated Ballard County, KY?
+02 How much does a building permit cost in unincorporated Ballard County, KY?

+Building permit fees in unincorporated Ballard County, KY are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $30 (for electrical work as shown on posted form).
 Fees are calculated as: Flat fee ($30 for electrical permit); other fee schedules not posted.

-How do I apply for a building permit in unincorporated Ballard County, KY?
+03 How do I apply for a building permit in unincorporated Ballard County, KY?

-1. Download the applicable permit form (e.g., electrical permit) from the county forms page or request from Judge Executive's office.
+To apply for a building permit in unincorporated Ballard County, KY, follow these steps: 1.
+Download the applicable permit form (e.g., electrical permit) from the county forms page or request from Judge Executive's office.
 2. Provide project address, owner information, contractor details, and work description on the form.
 3. Deliver the completed form with payment to the Ballard County Judge Executive's office (1718 Barlow Rd), via fax, or email.
 4. Coordinate with State and Local Building Inspector Michael Sullivan for plan review and to schedule inspections.
 5. Complete all required inspections including NFIP/floodplain checks.
 6. Receive final clearance once all inspections are passed.

-How long does it take to get a building permit in unincorporated Ballard County, KY?
+04 How long does it take to get a building permit in unincorporated Ballard County, KY?

-How do I schedule a building inspection in unincorporated Ballard County, KY?
+05 How do I schedule a building inspection in unincorporated Ballard County, KY?

-Inspections can be scheduled via: Judge Executive's office: (270) 335-5176, Inspector Michael Sullivan: (270) 223-8699.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Ballard County, KY via: Judge Executive's office: (270) 335-5176, Inspector Michael Sullivan: (270) 223-8699.
 Electrical permits require 24-hour notice before each inspection..